Call or Text Anytime 636-940-1111

 Theoretically, a lawyer could get a speeding ticket dismissed if there is clearly exculpatory dashcam footage.
 The video must start well before the traffic stop, and it must be obvious that the speed on the ticket and the speed you were driving are not close.
 I have yet to see this kind of video evidence.

-Your ticket can be "dismissed" because the prosecutor does not file it in time.
+Your ticket can be "dismissed" because the prosecutor did not file it in time.
 This rarely happens- less than 1% of the time- but it does happen.
 We never know why.
 Maybe the officer forgot to turn it in, maybe it got lost in the shuffle, maybe the prosecutor noticed a significant error.
 Whatever the cause, a ticket occasionally floats off into the ether, never to be heard from again.

 Lawyers who handle more serious criminal and DWI cases, in addition to traffic cases, tend to be aware of police officers who get in trouble.
 Every once in a while, the arresting officer in one of their cases will get fired or even arrested, virtually assuring a dismissal.
 A sharp lawyer will check their traffic cases, too.
 Hoping the officer who wrote you a ticket catches a felony might not pay off often, but you can always dream.